 I have always been an activist; there is something in my blood that has made me hyper-aware of the world around us.
-Since I can remember I have always tried to point out the flaws in humanity and the system we have designed around us.
-I have lost friends sharing certain opinions, because people would rather live in blissful ignorance than actually do something to enact real change.
+Since I can remember I have always tried to point out the flaws in our choices and this system we have designed.
+I have lost friends due to sharing certain opinions, because people would rather live in blissful ignorance than actually do something to enact real change.
 We live in a world infected with apathy, greed and individualism.

 Now I am guilty too, for shutting my mouth to avoid making people uncomfortable.
 The Christchurch shooting was the final straw for me, I am tired of watching the world burn in silence.
-I don't think me speaking up is going to change much, but if I can change one persons mind, if I can get one person to see things from a different perspective than I have done my job.
+I don't think me speaking up is going to change much...but if I can change even one persons perspective along the way, than it's worth it.

 So lets start by defining a couple of terms: